-Would you like to stroll around the streets and neighborhoods of Tokyo in a kimono, and maybe take a lot of photos in the process?
-Surely a nice kimono will go well with cherry blossoms, or a temple or shrine in the background.
-You don’t have to worry about not having your own kimono or not knowing how to wear one, as there are kimono rental shops that are happy to offer a hassle-free kimono-wearing experience to tourists.
+Keen to stroll around the streets of Tokyo in a kimono, and maybe take a lot of photos in the process?
+A nice kimono will go well with the cherry blossoms, or a temple or shrine in the background.
+You don’t have to worry about not having your own kimono or not knowing how to wear one, as there are heaps of kimono rental shops in Tokyo that are happy to offer a hassle-free kimono-wearing experience to tourists.
 In summer, they also rent out yukata, which are made of lighter, thinner material than regular kimonos.

-One of our writers featured Omotenashi Nihonbashi’s kimono rental service in an article from last year, but things seem to have changed, as this service is now only offered on Saturdays, when it used to be offered on Thursdays as well.
+We covered Omotenashi Nihonbashi’s kimono rental service in an earlier post, but things seem to have changed, as it is now only offered on Saturdays, when it used to be offered on Thursdays as well.
 Here, staff will help you dress in a kimono, after which you can pose for some photo ops in their tatami room (complete with parasols for your props) and stroll around Tokyo.
-Just be sure to return the kimono by 6:00 pm.
-Also, reservation is required by 5:00 pm of the previous day.
-You can try inquiring about the possibility of renting a kimono on a different day.
-And if you have the time and money to spare, try Omotenashi Nihonbashi’s other experiences such as a tea ceremony, origami workshop, and food sampling tour—it’s a cultural experience center that aims to show Japanese hospitality to tourists, after all.
+Just be sure to return the kimono by 6pm.
+Reservation is required by 5pm of the previous day.
+If you have time and money to spare, you can try their other experiences, such as a tea ceremony, origami workshop or food sampling tour—it’s a cultural experience center that aims to show Japanese hospitality to tourists.

 Hours: Saturdays, 10:30am-3:30pm (return by 6pm)